-Table 9-1 lists common issues faced when designing with the ADS131M04 and the corresponding solutions.
+Table 9-1 lists common issues faced when designing with the ADS131M06 and the corresponding solutions.
 This list is not comprehensive.

 Table 9-1.
-Troubleshooting Common Issues Using the ADS131M04
+Troubleshooting Common Issues Using the ADS131M06

 ISSUE POSSIBLE ROOT CAUSE POSSIBLE SOLUTION The DRDY pin is toggling at half the expected frequency.
 ADC conversion data are not being read.
-The two-deep ADC data FIFO overflows and triggers $\overline{DRDY}$ one time every two ADC data periods.
+The two-deep ADC data FIFO overflows and triggers \overline{DRDY} one time every two ADC data periods.
 Read data after each DRDY falling edge after following the recommendations given in the Collecting Data for the First Time or After a Pause in Data Collection section.
 The F_RESYNC bit is set in the STATUS word even though this bit was already cleared.
 The SYNC/RESET pin is being toggled asynchronously to CLKIN.
 The SYNC/RESET pin functions as a constant synchronization check, rather than a convert start pin.
 See the Synchronization section for more details on the intended usage of the SYNC/RESET pin.
 The same ADC conversion data are output twice before changing.
 The entire frame is not being sent to the ADC.
 The ADC does not recognize data as being read.
-Therefore, the two-deep ADC data FIFO overflows one time every two data periods.
 Read all data words in the output data frame, including those for channels that are disabled.